selinag23/AIive/README.md

 #### Coding
 1. Contact Database Management (FMDB)
    - Implemented functions for adding, fetching, updating, and deleting contact records.
-   - Created SQL queries to manage contacts efficiently and maintain relationships with related events.

 2. Database and UI Integration
    - Developed methods to fetch and update contacts, ensuring synchronization between the database and UI.